Manicasothy Saravanamuttu: Japanese occupation

 During the Japanese invasion of Malaya in December 1941, bombs were dropped on Penang.
 As the British had evacuated, Manicasothy took charge of raising the white flag at Fort Cornwallis, thus declaring Penang an 'open city'.
 He was accompanied by Harold Speldewinde and Gopal, who climbed the flagpole to take the flag down.
 He became chairman of the Penang Service Committee which had its headquarters at 10 Scott Road.
 He pressed the Penang Volunteers, who had been left behind with arms, into service to act as Volunteer Police; this was made up largely of the Eurasian Volunteer Company under Capt.
 Willweber and the Chinese Company.
 Manicasothy gave orders for saving the rice, clearing away the dead, safeguarding and issuing petrol, and forming the guards to preserve order and prevent looting.
 For all this, Manicasothy became known as the man who 'saved' Penang at the outbreak of the Japanese invasion.
 He was interned during the Japanese Occupation.

 Diplomat

 Manicasothy served as Ceylon's Commissioner in Singapore and Malaya (1950–1957), Minister Plenipotentiary and Envoy Extraordinary to Indonesia (1954–1957) during which time he was involved in organising the Asian-African Conference, better known as the Bandung Conference, in 1955 and Honorary Consul-General in Bangkok (1958–61).

 Family

 Manicasothy was known as Mr Saravanamuttu, 'Sara' or 'Uncle Sara'.
-In Sri Lanka, he had a son Lakshman and a daughter Manorani.
-Dr. Manorani Saravanamuttu (died 2001) founded the Centre for Family Service (CFS) in Sri Lanka after her son Richard Manic de Zoysa, a well-known journalist, author, human rights activist and actor, was abducted and killed in 1990.
-In Penang, Manicasothy had two sons Manicam and Jayaratnam who is better known as Dr. Johan Saravanamuttu.
+In Sri Lanka, he had a son Lakshman and a daughter, Manorani Saravanamuttu, who founded the Centre for Family Service (CFS) in Sri Lanka after her son Richard Manic de Zoysa, journalist, author, human rights activist and actor, was abducted and killed in 1990.
+In Penang, Manicasothy had two sons.